Tips on Improving Your FICO Score for Home Buying

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Correct your credit report.
-If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.